 This second myth is one of the most prevalent.
 It’s the idea that an insight is always a number, and, with it, the notion that an insight can only come from a researcher, a strategist or a data scientist.

-Sometimes a number is the best articulation of an insight, like when Refinery29 found that 67% of women in the US wear a dress size 14+, yet these same women are only represented in 2% of images we see in the media.
-But sometimes a number isn’t necessary at all—as was the case when we discovered that for millennial women, motherhood is an ‘if’, not a ‘when’.
+Sometimes a number is the best articulation of an insight, like when Refinery29 found that 67 percent of women in the US wear a dress size 14+, yet these same women are only represented in two percent of images we see in the media.
+But sometimes a number isn’t necessary at all—as was the case when Refinery29 discovered that for millennial women, motherhood is an ‘if’, not a ‘when’.

 Don’t just measure at the end, learn throughout, and treat your clients as strategic partners.
 It’s the only way to make the content better for everyone.